(Photo courtesy of NetPS Plant Finder)

 A fast growing large shrub, or small tree with a few small thorns; round, reddish-orange fruit with lime scented sour fruit that is excellent for preserves; purple tinted flowers in spring; great container plant for the patio or indoors in colder climates

-Rangpur is a small tree that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Rangpur is a small tree that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces orange oval fruit with red overtones which are usually ready for picking from late fall to mid winter.
 The fruits have a sour taste with a juicy texture and a spicy fragrance.

 The fruit are most often used in the following ways: